 Wheat Flour = Coconut or Almond Flour: These two flours have different properties, but each is keto and delicious.
 Find out more about flours here.

 See?
-There are so many keto hacks!
+There are so many flavorful keto hacks to help you avoid carbohydrates, often through healthy veggies (Hooray for pasta and rice substitutes!)
 Get even a couple of them in your apron pocket and you’re on the road to keto-cooking satisfaction!